dMopp/update_asn_alias/README.md

 - `ASN_TO_TUNNEL_V4`
 - `ASN_TO_TUNNEL_V6`

 contain networks as expected.
+You can also check the **last update timestamp** in the alias list to confirm successful runs.

 ---

 ## 📎 Files in this Repository

 - [`update_asn_alias.sh`](./update_asn_alias.sh) – main update script
-- [`asn.list`](./asn.list) – list of ASNs to be routed
+- [`asn.list`](./asn.list) – list of ASNs/IPs/Networks to be routed
 - [`actions_asnaliasupdate.conf`](./actions_asnaliasupdate.conf) – configd integration

 ---

 ## 🎉 Done!

-Traffic matching the configured ASNs will now be routed through your WireGuard tunnel.
+Traffic matching the configured ASNs, IPs or networks will now be routed through your WireGuard tunnel.